welbertymartins/terraform-aws-ec2/README.md

 # hello-world-terraform-docker-composer
-This is a simple example using terraform and docker-compose.
+This is a simple example using Terraform, AWS, Docker and Postgresql.